ohpyupi/study.security-plus/security-assessment-and-audits.md

   * Malicious users will try default admin accounts before moving on
 * DNS Servers must replicate only with other known DNS servers to prevent replicating DNS records to rogue DNS hosts
 * CMOS passwords prevent unauthorized persons from bootring from USB or CD to bypass operating system security
+* Third-party source code escrow
+  * In case the vendor later goes out of business, it would assist with granting you the source code.
+So you can maintain the source code yourself